pivotal/docs-tap/spring-boot-conventions/configuring-spring-boot-actuators.hbs.md

 ## <a id='workload-config'></a>Workload-level configuration

-Developers can add a label to their workloads to activate/deactivate the automatic configuration of actuators.
+Developers can add a label to their workloads to activate or deactivate the automatic configuration of actuators.
 By default, all existing and future accelerator projects are configured to activate automatic configuration on the workload level.

 To activate or deactivate the automatic configuration of actuators at the workload level, follow these